MattPinder/MastersProject/README.md

 Numerous errors regarding missing modules, plus several which seem to result from not running the program from its install folder...
-**Installing to home directoy for the time being; will discuss options for a global installation later** Usearch requires version 5.32; does not work with the latest version
+**Installing to home directory for the time being; will discuss options for a global installation later** Usearch requires version 5.32; does not work with the latest version

 ## Alvar's genome_downloader.py